pytorch/tutorials/recipes_source/distributed_rpc_profiling.rst

 ::

+  DEBUG:root:worker1 successfully initialized RPC.
   DEBUG:root:worker0 successfully initialized RPC.
-  DEBUG:root:worker1 successfully initialized RPC.
+  DEBUG:root:Rank 0 waiting for workers and shutting down RPC DEBUG:root:Rank 1 waiting for workers and shutting down RPC DEBUG:root:Rank 1 shutdown RPC
+  DEBUG:root:Rank 0 shutdown RPC

 Now that we have a skeleton setup of our RPC framework, we can move on to sending RPCs back and forth and using the profiler to obtain a view of what's happening under the hood.
-Let's add to the above "worker" function:
+Let's add to the above ``worker`` function:

 ::